solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 working with Microsoft and Pacific Biosciences to create a scalable, sharable, cloud-based data hub for vital research into pediatric diseases, built on Microsoft Genomics and Azure.
-It's already garnering praise from the genomics research community and has potential to accelerate vital clinical care for children.
+It's already garnering praise from the genomics research community and has the potential to accelerate vital clinical care for children.

 The hospital and research institute had an existing relationship with